Vertical Development: building leadership capabilities for the future

 Nick Petrie, of the Center of Creative Leadership in his paper also describes in a very accessible way the process of staged development Vertical Leadership Development: Developing leaders for a complex world Part 1.
 In his second paper, The How-To of Vertical Leadership Development – Part 2, Nick describes the conditions we can create to support vertical development in our organisations.

-Our ‘3D’ approach to vertical development emphasises the development of the core strands of conceptual, interpersonal and personal capabilities.
-By developing each of these, the underlying capacity of an individual is increased, enabling them to transition onto the next stage of development and deal with greater complexity than before.
-MDV’s approach to vertical development is explained further in our article and video from our event on the topic.
+Our approach to vertical development emphasises the development of the conceptual, interpersonal and personal domains.
+By developing each of these, the underlying capacity of an individual is expanded, enabling them to transition over time onto the next stage of development and deal with greater complexity than before.

-The three strands of conceptual, interpersonal and personal capabilities follow their own patterns of development, so although intricately linked, development is not at the same rate for each component.
+The conceptual, interpersonal and personal domains each follow their own patterns of development, so although intricately linked, development is not at the same rate for each component.
 This helps to explain why two people at similar levels, ages and doing similar jobs, may show different capacity to cope with further complexity in their jobs – for example, one will be better at dealing with relationships and political complexity, the other with the more strategic thinking elements of the work.

 Our approach to vertical development is underpinned by the research rigor of different theorists whose work expands on these different components; Elliot Jaques advances the importance of developing cognitive complexity, Robert Kegan focuses more on the significance of internal sense making and relationship with the self and we use the ‘perspective taking’ ideas of Suzanne Cook-Greuter’s theory to underpin the development of interpersonal capabilities.